- Zoning Overview

 If you find yourself adding the same Zoning Graphics to multiple projects, we recommend setting up a project template and then adding your commonly used Zoning Graphics to that template.
 You can then import them into a new project from that template.
 This practice can save you immeasurable amounts of time, considering all the data you need to fill out for each Zoning Graphic you create.
 With templates, you only need to add and configure your Zoning Graphics once, then import them – along with all attached data – into the present project.

 The following steps also apply to importing Zoning Graphics from regular Land F/X projects.
 However, we recommend setting up and importing from a template – mainly because templates are set up to be read-only.
 This means you can rest assured that the data in your templates hasn't changed when you import your Zoning Graphics into a project.

-To import Zoning Graphics into the current project, click the Import button in the Zoning Graphics Manager.
+To import Zoning Graphics into the current project, click the Import button in the Zoning Manager.

 The Select Project dialog box will open.

-Select the template that includes the Zoning categories you want to import.
+Select the template or project that includes the Zoning categories you want to import.